-Meet the I’m A Celebrity 2024 lineup
+Meet the I’m a Celebrity 2024 lineup

 Jane Moore

-Loose Women star and journalist Jane Moore will be following in the footsteps of fellow panellists Janet Street-Porter, Frankie Bridge and Charlene White.
+Loose Women star and journalist Jane Moore is following in the footsteps of fellow panellists Janet Street-Porter, Frankie Bridge and Charlene White.
 Moore, who first appeared on the ITV panel show in 1999, said she thinks her role in camp will be a “shoulder to cry on”.

 “I have been on this planet a long time and I will be the person who will try to help them out,” she admitted.
 “My two daughters are really up for me doing it and my youngest one keeps telling me: ‘Mum, it is going to be amazing’.
 If there is someone young in there struggling, I know it will appeal to my maternal side.”